Material-Specific Guide

 When sectioning copper and copper alloy samples, use a slow cutting speed to minimize heat generation and deformation.
 A cutting speed of 100-200 RPM is typically appropriate for most copper alloys.
 Copper's softness requires careful handling to prevent deformation and smearing.
 This is especially important for pure copper grades like C11000and softer brass alloys like C26000 cartridge brass.

-MAX-E abrasive cut-off blades for copper and copper alloys sectioning
+Soft-bond abrasive cut-off blade for copper and copper alloys sectioning

-MAX-E abrasive cut-off blades designed for soft non-ferrous materials like copper and copper alloys.
+Soft-bond abrasive cut-off blades formulated for soft non-ferrous metals (aluminum, copper, brass).
 Thin blades (0.5-1.0 mm) minimize heat generation and deformation.

 • Use a thin abrasive cut-off wheel (0.5-1.0 mm thickness)